GramGra07/WHS-FTC-Code_Training_Module/_sources/md/ftc_programming_basics/hardware/Gamepad.md.txt

 # Gamepad

 Game-pad inputs are the base of teleOp.
 You can use `if(gamepad1.left_bumper){` to check if it has been pressed.
 Other game-pad buttons give different inputs.
 Some will give floats back while some are boolean.
-You can also use game-pad2 to use a second one.
+You can also use gamepad2 to use a second one.
 Below is a list of every input and what type it will give back to the robot.

+FTC recently also just added `wasPressed()` for all boolean controls, as well as `wasReleased()` to give a better level of control to the gamepads.

 ```java
 .a boolean